 The following is a list of books covering Redis that are already published.
 Books are ordered by release date (newer books first).

-- The Little Redis Book by Karl Seguin is a great free and concise book that will get you started with Redis.
+- The Little Redis Book (Free Book, 2012) by Karl Seguin is a great free and concise book that will get you started with Redis.

 The following books have Redis related content but are not specifically about Redis:

-- Seven databases in seven weeks (Note: Redis chapter still coming soon).
+- Seven databases in seven weeks (The Pragmatic Bookshelf, 2012).

 - Mining the Social Web (O'Reilly Media, 2011)